The USA Hockey New Parent Guide linked below is a great resource for parents who are new to Youth Hockey.

 18U (Midget)* is for players who will be ages 15, 16, 17 and 18 as of December 31 of the current season.

-*In lieu of a midget division, DHA offers a High School age division under USA Hockey high school guidelines.
+*In addition to midget divisions, DHA offers a High School age division under USA Hockey high school guidelines.
 This age division is for all kids in grades 9 - 12 for the current school year.

 Where and when are practices/games held?

 Learn to Play meets once a week.
 Most other House teams practice twice a week with games on the weekends.
 Practice times are usually pretty consistent, game times vary, and there may be weekends with no games.

 How can my child try hockey without making a commitment?

 Try Hockey for Free sessions are scheduled two times a year, typically in November and March.
 Check out the website TryHockeyForFree.com to see upcoming sessions.
 In addition, DHA offers a Hockey 101 session near the beginning of the season, typically in September.
 Watch our home page for upcoming sessions.